ministryofjustice/fala/docs/virtual-env.md

 - [Python 3](http://www.python.org/) (Can be installed using `brew install python3`)
 - [nodejs.org](http://nodejs.org/) (v10.24 - can be installed using [nvm](https://github.com/creationix/nvm))
-- [docker](https://www.docker.com/) - Only required for running application from Docker

 ## Manual Installation